rocketfellows/vies-vat-validation-php-sdk-soap/README.md

 `VatNumberValidationSoapTestService` - is an inheritor of the `AbstractVatNumberValidationSoapService` class, configured to send a request to the test service according to wsdl https://ec.europa.eu/taxation_customs/vies/checkVatTestService.wsdl.

+`VatNumberValidationSoapExpansibleService` - is an inheritor of the `AbstractVatNumberValidationSoapService` class, configured to send a request to the service according to wsdl, passed through the class constructor (customizable service).

 ## Contributing.

 Welcome to pull requests.
 If there is a major changes, first please open an issue for discussion.